Rails CanCan

 - You have an

-class which defines the permissions. - You have a
+Abilityclass which defines the permissions. - You have a

-method in the controller which returns the current user model.
+current_usermethod in the controller which returns the current user model.

-.
+current_ability method in your ApplicationController.
 The current method looks like this.def current_ability

 @current_ability ||= Ability.new(current_user)